Ashok-0003/repo-3/Overview/DevOps/UAT-Environment-Provisioning-Guide/UAT-Apps-Workload-Deployment-Steps.md

 ## Configuring Notification Hubs for FCM and APNS
 1. Update the Google Settings for API Key
-Obtain the API Key from Google Firebase Cloud Account after creating the project
+Obtain the Web API Key of [Google Firebase Cloud Account](https://console.firebase.google.com/) after creating the project from project settings
 2. Update the Apple Settings for iOS Certificate (@<0D4CAFB9-9E9F-6002-8DB9-5046CBB7EA0C> to share details in Mobile Apps deployments)
 3. Test Send (Support and troubleshooting) for Apple and Windows Phone